HenrikPilz/BMEcatConverter/README.md

 *	-o "%path_to_outputfile%"
     this can be a relative or absolute path, it has to be either an Excelfile \(\*.xlsm or \*.xlsx\) or a BMEcat-file \(\*.xml\).
 *	\-\-dateformat="%Y-%m-%d"
     the dateformat has to be provided, if you convert from XML to Excel \(Case one\).
-You can usually derive the dateformat from the generation date of the BMEcat.
+You can usually derive the date-format from the generation date of the BMEcat.
 If you use a _*cmd*_-file for running the converter you should escape the percentage sign by double-typing, i.e., "%%Y-%%m-%%d".

 Thus with calling _*python src/main.py -i "%path_to_inputfile%" -o "%path_to_outputfile%"*_ will work if you convert from an Excelfile to a BMEcat.